The head of an HTML document is the part that is not displayed in the web browser when the page is loaded. It contains information such as the page

 If you set your character encoding to

-ISO-8859-1, for example (the character set for the Latin alphabet), your page rendering would be all messed up:
+ISO-8859-1, for example (the character set for the Latin alphabet), your page rendering may appear all messed up:

 To try this out, revisit the simple HTML template you obtained in the previous section on